 Sacrifice – The Religious Aspect

-The sacrifice is normally offered in days of trouble like excessive rains, drought, or another calamity.
+The sacrifice is normally offered on days of trouble like excessive rains, drought, or another calamity.
 It is also offered as a safeguard against the possible calamities that society can expect to suffer.
-The prominent example is of river Nile in Egypt.
-Before Islam, a tradition of sacrifice was observed annually in the harvest season.
-A ritual killing of a young unmarried girl was offered to honor the river Nile on expecting its fine flow ensuring good crops.
-It was however was banned by the 2nd Khalifa of Islam, Hazrat Omar Farooq after Egypt was conquered.
+A prominent example is of river Nile in Egypt.
+Before Islam, a tradition of sacrifice was observed annually during the harvest season.
+A ritual killing of a young unmarried girl was offered to honor the river Nile.
+The ritual was performed to expect its fine flow ensuring good crops.
+It however banned by the 2nd Khalifa of Islam, Hazrat Omar Farooq after Egypt was conquered.
 Similar traditions are still observed in other religions in every part of the World.

-The tradition of animal sacrifice can be traced in all the known religions and civilizations.
-The people since the prehistory era are known to offer killing of animals as a sacrifice to the divinity they believe in like ancestors, gods, goddesses, THE GOD, and the spiritual powers they were believing in.
-In Islam, it started with the sacrifice offered by Habeel & Qabeel the brothers and sons of First humane being the Prophet Adam.
+The tradition of animal sacrifice can be traced to all the known religions and civilizations.
+The people since the prehistory era are known to offer the killing of animals as a sacrifice to the divinity they believe.
+It may vary like their ancestors, gods, goddesses, THE GOD, and the spiritual powers they believed in.
+Islam follows the traditions from ABRAHAM for his offering of alone son Ismael.
+However its originis in the sacrifice of Habeel & Qabeel the brothers and sons of the First humane the Prophet Adam.

 The Muslim Way

-The sacrifice (Qurbani) is performed by slaughtering Hilal animals like Goat, Ram, Cow, Calf, Ox, Buffalo, etc. within the terms set by the Muslim Shariah.
-It is not binding as duty on all Muslims but termed Sunnah, only to be observed by the affording lot.
+The sacrifice (Qurbani) is performed by slaughtering Hilal animals like Goats, Rams, Cows, Calves, Ox, Buffalo, etc. within the terms set by the Muslim Shariah.
+It is not binding as a duty on all Muslims but is termed Sunnah, only to be observed by the affording lot.
 It is an annual ritual linked with the Muslim ritual of Hajj (the pilgrimage to Makka).
 The Muslims visit Makka to perform Hajj from all over the world and offer sacrifice as part of the Hajj rituals.
 The Hajj is a duty of every Muslim to perform once in a lifetime subject to affordability.

 The Lesson Behind